Thanks for signing up to take part in the platy-protect!

 We’d love to hear about your platypus encounters!
 If you’ve seen one send an email to [email protected]

-That’s still helpful information!
-Let us know about your adventure anyway by emailing [email protected] or you can upload photos of other plants and animals to a public and free community science app like iNaturalist.
+That’s still really helpful information that contributes to platypus science!
+Visit https://platy-project.acf.org.au/, select ‘record a sighting’ and then select 'zero platypus' to record an attempted sighting.
+We’d also love to hear about your adventure by emailing [email protected].
+You can upload photos of other plants and animals to a public and free community science app like iNaturalist.

 Follow the tips in this toolkit under “How to spot a platypus” to choose a strategic location for your survey.